fatimabk1/MemoNest/README.md

 # MemoNest
+Voice recording software is a versatile tool used for a wide range of purposes from personal diaries and notes to recordings of lectures.
+Despite the variety of powerful features offered by existing apps, such as transcription and enhanced search, many neglect a simple but strongly desired feature: nested organization.
+Existing solutions either do not offer organizing capabilities, requiring users to manually search or scroll through a long list, or only offer a single level of folders.

+MemoNest seeks to improve user experience by providing capability for nested organization.
+Users will be able to create groupings and sub-groupings for their recordings, making it easier for users to organize and find their recordings.
+The scope of this project will focus on these key features:

+- Creating recordings (start, stop, automatic save to local database)
+- Playing recordings (play, pause, seek)
+- Managing audio (delete, rename)
-MemoNest is a voice memo app designed to enhance organization through nested structure capabilities.
-It allows users to categorize their memos into hierarchical folders, providing a structured approach to managing and accessing recordings.
-Users can easily reorganize files and folders within the app, facilitating intuitive management of their memo collection.
+- Organizing recordings (create folders, rename folders, sort items in a folder, move recordings between folders, move folders between folders) the app, facilitating intuitive management of their memo collection.

 **Key Technologies:** Swift, SwiftUI, Realm, XCTest, AVAudioPlayer, and AVAudioRecorder.